Workshops and Testing

-- The written examination in English is administered twice a year.
+- Your next step is to take the Court Interpreter Written Exam.
+The written examination is in English and administered twice a year.
 Additional information about the written exam will be provided at the Introductory workshop.
 The written examination covers a) comprehension of written English vocabulary and idioms, b) common court-related situations and vocabulary and c) knowledge of ethical behavior and professional conduct.
 There is a $50 fee for the written exam.

 - Once foreign language candidates have passed both the written examination and the LPIs in the English and target languages, they must attend a 2-day Mandatory Court Interpreter Orientation workshop.
 This training workshop will address the three modes of court interpreting and provide an introduction to the wireless court interpreting equipment, courtroom protocol, invoicing and interpreter ethics.
 Candidates will enter the Court Interpreter Registry as eligible interpreters only after successfully completing this workshop.
 There is a $100 fee for the Orientation Workshop.

 - Oral language-specific certification testing is offered annually, but only to those who have attended the Mandatory Court Interpreter Orientation Workshop and have passed the written examination and LPI.
 Oral certification examinations are currently offered in Arabic, Bosnian/Croatian/Serbian, Cantonese, French, Haitian Creole, Korean, Mandarin, Portuguese, Russian, Spanish, Turkish and Vietnamese.
 Certification exams are administered once a year.
 Registration forms are mailed to eligible interpreters three months prior to the exams.
 The exam consists of simultaneous, consecutive, and sight translation components.
 There is a $140 fee for the exam.

 (All Dates are Subject to Change)